YugandharSarath/Chess/description.md

 * The board must always render **exactly 64 squares** and reflect correct piece positions using chess symbols (♙, ♘, ♖, etc.).
 * If only the two kings remain on the board, declare the game a **draw due to insufficient material**.

----

-### 🧪 (Optional for Devs) Testing Expectations

-* Unit tests for move validation per piece.
-* Tests for check, checkmate, and stalemate conditions.
-* Tests for castling and pawn promotion behavior.
-* Tests for board reset and status updates.

----